carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 teaching: 40
 exercises: 20
 questions:
-- "How can I exploit parallelization in my raster calculations?"
+- "How can I parallelize computations on rasters with Dask?"
 - "How can I determine if parallelization improves calculation speed?"
 - "What are good practices in applying parallelization to my raster calculations?"
 objectives: